williamdsw/saroo-configuration-list/JP/T-3602G/README.md

 # T-3602G (V1.004) - GO GO GOAL (J)

-SAROO's attributes configuration for this game.
+SAROO's attributes configuration (prior 20231111 firmware) for this game.

+### Edit

+- This game was fixed on 20231111 firmware and it runs properly now.

 ### Usage